walmartlabs/concord-website/docs/plugins/concord.md

       - someVar2
 ```

-This feature only available if `sync` parameter set to `true`.
-Output values will be stored as a `jobOut` variable:
+Output values are stored as a `jobOut` variable:

 ```yaml
 - log: "We got ${jobOut.someVar1} and ${jobOut.someVar2}!"